manasviagarkar-cpu/NHAI-Hackthon1/README.md

 *   **Dual-Stage Spoofing Check**: Prompts the worker to perform specific actions (blink eyes, smile) in sequence.
 Real-time Eye Aspect Ratio (EAR) and mouth curvature ratios verify a real human presence.
 *   **High-Speed Face Recognition**: Runs a 200ms throttled pipeline comparing the live face embedding against all registered worker profiles in the SQLite database using high-performance Cosine Similarity.
 *   **Live Inference Timer**: Displays the total time taken for face detection and matching in real-time (color-coded to indicate performance health).
-*   **Sync & Purge Dashboard**: Monitors pending uploads, triggers mock AWS synchronization, and allows one-tap database purging of synced logs to reclaim space.
+*   **Sync & Purge Dashboard**: Monitors pending uploads, triggers AWS synchronization with graceful offline fallback, and allows one-tap database purging of synced logs to reclaim space.

 ---